 The store page shows up to 200 products.
 If there's more than 200 products, customers can click Next to view more products.
 If a product has multiple variants with different prices, the store page displays "From [the lowest variant price]" in the price field.

 If you’ve enabled store page special features, like quick view or product zoom, they interact with these features as they hover over the featured product images.

 Other ways to shop

 Add products to cart

-You can also display the Add to cart button on your store page beneath product thumbnail images, which lets customers add items to their cart more quickly.
-If a product has one variant, customers can select and options and click Add to cart on the store page.
+In version 7.1, you can also display the Add to cart button on your store page beneath product thumbnail images, which lets customers add items to their cart more quickly.
+If a product has one variant, customers can select the option and click Add to cart on the store page.
 If the product has more than one variant, customers click a View options button, which takes them to the product details page where they can make their selection.

 Review the shopping cart

 After customers add an item to their cart, a cart notification displays at the top of the page, which shows the number of items in the cart and the total cost.
 To send visitors directly to checkout after choosing a product, enable express checkout.
 Customers can continue shopping or click the cart icon to open the shopping cart.